jasraa/tp/docs/DeveloperGuide.md

 It iterates through the savings in the list, converts each saving amount to the new currency using the `convertAmount` method, and updates the saving amounts and currencies accordingly.

+* `convertBudgetCurrency(Currency newCurrency, ExpenseList expenseList)`:
+This method is responsible for converting the currency of all budgets within `ExpenseList` to a specified new currency (`newCurrency`).
+It accepts the new `Currency` object representing the target currency and the `ExpenseList` containing the budgets, and updates the budget amounts and currencies accordingly.

 These methods facilitate currency conversion tasks by handling the conversion logic, validating input parameters, and logging relevant messages.
 They provide essential functionality for managing expenses and savings in different currencies within the budget management application.

 ## 4. Implementation